alphagov/govuk-brand-guidelines/src/colour/govuk-blue/index.md

 <div class="app-border app-border--top">

-Do not mix colours to create gradients (single colour gradients are permitted for use over imagery)
+Do not mix colours to create gradients (single colour gradients are permitted for use over imagery).

 </div>
 <div>